NPLK20000U Plant Ecophysiology in a Changing Climate

 The oral examination will solely focus on known material used in teaching.
 Each student will be given two key figures or tables illustrating core aspects among the learning objectives of the course and asked to prepare an oral presentation of the contents.
 In addition, a small textbook section will be handed out and the student is asked to present one or more learning objectives described in the text.

 - Exam registration requirements

-Minimum 75% attendance in practical exercises and approval of laboratory reports prior to exam.
+Minimum 75% attendance in theoretical and practical exercises and approval of laboratory reports prior to exam.